rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 ## Step 2: Multitenant Lockdown

 Tenant isolation is a key requirement for security in a multitenant environment.
 A PDB lockdown profile allows you to restrict the operations and functionality available from within a PDB.
-This can be very useful from a security perspective, giving the PDBs a greater degree of separation and allowing different people to manage each PDB, without compromising the security of other PDBs with the same instance.
+This can be very useful from a security perspective, giving the PDBs a greater degree of separation and allowing different people to manage each PDB, without compromising the security of other PDBs within the same container database.

 A lockdown profile is a mechanism to restrict certain operations or functionalities in a PDB.
 This new Multitenant feature is managed by a CDB administrator and can be used to restrict user access in a particular PDB.

 A lockdown profile can prevent PDB users from:

-Executing certain SQL statements, such as ALTER SYSTEM and ALTER SESSION,
+1. Executing certain SQL statements, such as ALTER SYSTEM and ALTER SESSION

-Running procedures that access the network (e.g. UTL\_SMTP, UTL\_HTTP),
+2. Running procedures that access the network (e.g. UTL\_SMTP, UTL\_HTTP)
-Accessing a common user’s objects,
+3. Accessing a common user\'s objects
-Interacting with the OS (In addition to the capabilities covered by PDB\_OS\_CREDENTIAL), Making unrestricted cross-PDB connections in a CDB, Taking AWR snapshots,
+4. Interacting with the OS (In addition to the capabilities covered by PDB\_OS\_CREDENTIAL)
+5. Making unrestricted cross-PDB connections in a CDB
+6. Taking AWR snapshots
-Using JAVA partially or as a whole,
+7. Using JAVA partially or as a whole
-Using certain database options such as Advanced Queueing and Partitioning.
+8. Using certain database options such as Advanced Queueing and Partitioning

 We can fulfill these requirements by creating a lockdown profile in our CDB Root and adding these restrictions to it.
-Before we move onto the “How?” part of this discussion, it’s worth mentioning a couple of important details about lockdown profiles.
+Before we move onto the \"How\"�part of this discussion, it\'s worth mentioning a couple of important details about lockdown profiles.

 - In order to be able to create a lockdown profile, you have to be a common user with CREATE LOCKDOWN PROFILE privilege and in order to enable a lockdown profile (either at the CDB or PDB level), you have to be common user with common ALTER SYSTEM or common SYSDBA privilege.